enyac-group/Label-Granularity/README.md

-# Label-Granularity

-Understanding the Impact of Label Granularity on CNN-based Image Classification
+# Understanding the Impact of Label Granularity on CNN-based Image Classification

 Usage: